 A recent patent unearthed by LetsGoDigital suggests that haptic feedback could be a feature in a future PSVR headset.
-The patent, filed all the way back in 2016 and granted in November 2020, primarily explores ways in which VR or AR headsets could be made easier and more comfortable to wear.
+The patent was filed all the way back in 2016 but was only granted in November 2020 and primarily explores ways in which VR or AR headsets could be made more comfortable to wear.

-Haptic feedback in the PSVR 2 would tie it in neatly with the capabilities of the PS5's new DualSense controller but as this is a patent there’s no guarantee anything described within it will ever make it into a product Sony might release.
+Haptic feedback in the PSVR 2 would tie it in neatly with the capabilities of the PS5's DualSense controller but as with all patents, there’s no guarantee anything described within this one will ever make it into a product Sony releases.

 Motion Sickness Reduction Patent

 A patent filed in 2019 and published on WIPO in 2020 points to efforts from Sony to reduce motion sickness in what could be a PSVR 2.
 The patent describes “a VR sickness reduction system, a head-mounted display, a VR sickness reduction method, and a program with which it is possible to further reduce VR sickness.”

 Finding that much motion sickness in VR is caused by “a difference between the movement of the viewpoint and the user’s feeling in a situation where a moving image showing the appearance from the viewpoint is displayed on the display”, the patent posits a potential solution which appears to involve vibrations or oscillations.

 The patent reads “An HMD (12) is provided with a display unit (38), which is disposed in front of the eyes of a user when the user wears the HMD (12).
 A shaking unit (42) can shake the head of the user wearing the HMD (12).